Plenty of war cemeteries, museums, bridges and other tourist attractions - but is there any work for a teacher?

 The upside of working here is the fresh air, the reasonable, rewarding workload and hassle free transport.

 How far from Bangkok or civilization?

 Kanchanaburi is located approx 130 km west and slightly north of Bangkok, you get there by either going from Kaosan Rd. via mini bus, cost: 100 - 150 bht, usually leaving first thing in the morning and arriving THREE hours later, why?
 Because this is a milk run for the private tour operators and you will have to put up with a cramped back-packer sardine can that takes the first hour to get OUT of Bangkok. (there are now more services provided at different times of the day, check with the tour operator)

-The second and more palatable way is to go to the Southern bus terminal and catch an aircon coach that departs every 20mins between 6.00am and 7.30pm daily at a cost of 99 bht, (you can choose between the VIP coach ie: has a toilet on board or the normal bus without toilet) takes just under 2 hours and you can mingle with the local Thai passengers and feel more comfortable.
-The other way is by train and you can go to Bangkok Noi railway station (Thonburi station) and these leave twice daily.
+The second and more palatable way is to go to the Southern Bus Terminal and catch an air-con coach that departs every 20 minutes between 6.00 am and 7.30 pm daily (you can choose between the VIP coach with a toilet on board or the normal bus without) The journey takes just under two hours and you can mingle with the local Thai passengers and feel more comfortable.
+The other way is by train from Bangkok Noi railway station (Thonburi station) - and these trains leave twice daily.

 What's the place like for nightlife, eating out etc?

 Don't expect the delights of city style night-life here, but there a some great places to go for a great night out.

 There's Discovery night club: free entry but generally for the local "well off" and trendy Thais, expensive drinks, great shows with live bands and DJ's, again, you can walk into Discovery at midnight and be the only falang in sight (open till 2.00am).